Can Seasonal Allergies Spike Blood Sugar?

 This cycle—outlined in detail above—is easily triggered and can be difficult to manage.
 When I explain the science to patients, I like to use the following analogy:

 Seasonal allergies (by way of inflammation and cortisol) and blood sugar levels resemble a spinning merry-go-round.
-At the right speed, everyone has fun, safely.
-When this spins out of control, it takes an enormous amount of force, energy, and medication to abruptly stop the merry-go-round.
+At the right speed, everyone has fun safely.
+When the merry-go-round spins out of control, it takes an enormous amount of force, energy, and medication to abruptly stop it.

 So, how can we better balance blood sugar levels during allergy season?